- Sermon Notes

 Psalm 46:1, God is our refuge and strength, A very present help in trouble.

-No matter what you are facing this morning, I want to remind you that the Lord is the One you can run to, the place you can hide.
-To hide in Him means that in His presence and will is the safest place for you to remain.
+No matter what you face, I want to remind you that the Lord is the One you can run to, the place you can hide.
+To hide in Him means that in His presence and will is the safest place for you to run and remain.